March of the Defenders of Moscow

-The song is part of the traditional repertoire of many Russian military bands and is one of many composed during the Great Patriotic War (known in Europe as the Second World War).
-Today, it is frequently performed during the annual Victory Day Parade (performed as recently as 2005 and 2010) of the Moscow Garrison.
-The melody to the march was taken again to be that of the hymn of the Turkish Communist Party.
+Today, the song is part of the traditional repertoire of many Russian military bands.
+It's frequently performed during the annual Victory Day Parade (performed as recently as 2005 and 2010) of the Moscow Garrison.
+The march's melody is used as the hymn of the Turkish Communist Party.

 Lyrics

-The march is composed of four verses and a chorus which is as follows:
+The march is composed of four verses and a chorus.